Introduction

 As a mobile application developer, you may have heard about React Native if you are interested in mobile app development.
 But one of the pervasive phrases that novices have not understood is react-native-cli.
-In this tutorial, we will explore what is react-native-cli, how it works, and why developers love to use the react-native-cli for developing scalable mobile applications.
+In this tutorial, we will explore what is react-native-cli, how it works, and why developers love to use React Native CLI for developing scalable mobile applications.

 What is React Native CLI?